petrushchako/Docker/LearnDockerByDoing/README.md

     `docker run --rm -it --network host busybox`
     `ping web3`

+    > The `ping web3` will not be able to connect to web3 conatiner, since web3 is not published name on the host network.

 - Using wget, attempt to access localhost within the busybox image:

     `wget localhost`